Happy Halloween season, everyone!

 Farmer Brown’s Forbidden Woods & Haunted Greenhouse Tour is open October 27 through 31, 6-10pm.
 Cost is $15/person.

 Salisbury’s Recreation & Wellness Department is hosting a Halloween Pumpkin Walk at Highland Park on October 29.
 There will be carved pumpkins throughout the park, treats for those in costume, and lots of family-friendly outdoor fun.
 6-7pm.
 If you’re heading out to this event, be sure to also check out the neighbourhood decorations around the village.
-Peter Street has a great home decorated, as well as River Road, near the elementary school.
+Peter Street has a home with lots of fun inflatables, and we always love the display near the elementary school.

 Pickle Planet is thrilled to be partnering with Atlantic Wellness for the 9th annual Monster Trot!
 This trick-or-treating event takes place Saturday, October 30 at the Moncton Coliseum.
 Book your time (arrive within a one-hour window), bring your own treat bag, go from awesome decorated booth to awesome decorated booth & enjoy all the treats you gather!
 Tickets are $10/trick-or-treater.
 (If you’re not gathering treats, just accompanying a child who is, no need to purchase a ticket, though you are always welcome to make a donation to Atlantic Wellness, which offers free mental health supports to youth in our community.)
 This is a perfect indoor trick-or-treating experience for little ones & for folks with mobility concerns!
 Anyone aged 12 and older will be asked to show proof of vaccination & masks are required to be worn inside.
 Volunteers at the treat stations will have masks, gloves, and follow social distancing guidelines.